-In the old days, you would have bought expensive SAN hardware, probably based on FibreChannel, to implement similar shared storage at small scale and at a performance level that is not appropriate for NVMe drives.
+In the old days, you would have bought expensive SAN hardware, probably FibreChannel-based, to implement similar shared storage but at small scale and at a performance level that is not appropriate for NVMe drives.
 Nowadays, the smart software-defined approach of NVMesh gives you much more flexibility and all-flash performance anywhere on your network.

 NVMesh can be used as the ideal basis for a shared file system like IBM Spectrum Scale, BeeGFS, NFS or a local file system like xfs or ext4.
-Alternatively, it can be the basis to vastly speed up databases like Oracle RAC.
+Alternatively, it can be the basis for vastly speeding up databases like Oracle RAC.
 Also, it can be the basis for a very dynamic environment like your Kubernetes (K8s) cloud.

 Who should use NVMesh?

-Other drivers for the NVMesh user community are typically cloud or cloud-like environments, where storage volumes need to be dynamically created/deleted (e.g. through Kubernetes NVMe), need to be protected from server failures or need to be accessible anywhere on the network.
+Other drivers for the NVMesh user community are typically cloud or cloud-like environments, where storage volumes need to be dynamically created/deleted (e.g. through Kubernetes NVMe), protected from server failures or accessible anywhere on the network.

 Do I need NVMe drives to use NVMesh?

 NVMesh was specifically designed to deliver the high IOPS and low latency of NVMe drives and thus only manages NVMe drives.
 With the recent price drops for NVMe drives, the motivation to even consider other storage options has become very low.
-However, our customers with a need for different types of storage media either run NVMesh side-by-side to their classic spinning disk storage or run file systems like IBM SpectrumScale or BeeGFS on top, which add tiering for different types of storage media.
+However, our customers who need different types of storage media either run NVMesh side-by-side to their classic spinning disk storage, or run file systems like IBM SpectrumScale or BeeGFS on top, which add tiering for different types of storage media.

 If you don’t have NVMe drives and want to try NVMesh, you might want to look at the bare metal NVMe storage offerings of Oracle Cloud Infrastructure (OCI), which provide direct access to NVMe drives and RDMA interconnects.

-If you are interested in professional consulting for your infrastructure, email@example.com will be glad to assist you.
+If you are interested in professional consulting for your infrastructure, contact us at firstname.lastname@example.org, we will be glad to assist you.